SystemsApproach/tcpcc/tcp_ip.rst

 transmitted.
 Tail drop is a *drop policy*—it determines which packets get dropped.
-Because FIFO and tail drop are the simplest instances of scheduling discipline and drop policy, respectively, they are sometimes viewed as a bundle—the vanilla queuing implementation.
-Unfortunately, the bundle is often referred to simply as *FIFO queuing*, when it should more precisely be called *FIFO with tail drop*.
+Because FIFO and tail drop are the simplest instances of scheduling discipline and drop policy, respectively, they are sometimes viewed as a bundle—the default queuing implementation.
 Chapter 7 presents another drop policy, which uses a more complex algorithm than “Is there a free buffer?” to decide when to drop packets.
 Such a drop policy may be used with FIFO, or with more complex scheduling disciplines.

 .. sidebar:: Fair Queuing